 To account for the rapid variability, we perform flux-resolved spectroscopy for this observation.
 We divide the data into five flux bins.
-To account for the variable absorption throughout the observation, we select only periods with low absorption based on the flare spectrum.
-To explain these low-absorption periods, we define a quantity named narrow band hardness ratio ($R_{edge}$) which is essentially the ratio between the softer band (6.5-7.0 keV) and the harder band (7.5-8.0 keV).
-These bands are chosen such that the softer band is just below the sharp absorption edge observed in the average spectrum and the harder band is just above the sharp edge.
-This scheme is done to assess the strength of the absorption throughout the observation.
-In these narrow bands, the strong absorption corresponds to the soft spectrum and lower hardness ratio.
-Therefore, we need to include the period having $R_{edge}$ higher than a certain threshold which is taken as 0.7.
-Fig.~\ref{fig:v404}(d) shows the hardness intensity diagram for the hardness defined in the energies range 7.5-8.0 keV and 6.5-7.0 keV.
+To account for the variable absorption throughout the observation, we select only periods with low absorption on the basis of the flare spectrum.
+To explain these low-absorption periods, we define a quantity named the narrow band hardness ratio ($R_{edge}$), which is essentially the ratio between the softer band (6.5-7.0 keV) and the harder band (7.5-8.0 keV).
+These bands are chosen such that the softer band is just below the sharp absorption edge observed in the average spectrum, and the harder band is just above the sharp edge.
+This scheme is used to assess the strength of the absorption throughout the observation.
+In these narrow bands, strong absorption corresponds to the soft spectrum and a lower hardness ratio.
+Therefore, we need to include the period that has $R_{edge}$ higher than a certain threshold, which is taken as 0.7.
+Fig.~\ref{fig:v404}(d) shows the hardness intensity diagram for the hardness defined in the energy range 7.5-8.0 keV and 6.5-7.0 keV.
 The threshold is denoted by a red dashed line.

 We select the data after imposing constraints on flux bins and $R_{edge}$ i.e., we select the data with $R_{edge}$ $>$ 0.7 throughout the observation with count rates less than 4,000 cts/sec and then resolve the data in four flux bins: 100-500, 500-1000, 1000-2000, and 2000-4000 cts$^{-1}$.
 For the flux bin of more than 4000, we took the whole period as it already has $R_{edge}$ $>$ 0.7.
-So, there are five flux states in total; named as F1-5.
+There are five flux states in total, named as F1-5.
 The lower limit of the data used in the analysis is 100 cts/sec because, below this, the flux in the broadband is correlated with the hardness ratio.